bearz-sh/node-casa-cli/README.md

-# node-casa-cli
+# Casa Cli 🏡 🧪

-cli for setting up a home lab
+Cli for setting up a home lab.